fedarko/wotplot/README.md

 # (skipping the part where I loaded the genomes into memory as e1s and e2s...)

-# Create the matrix (leaving binary=True by default)
+# Create the matrix
-# This takes about 30 seconds on a laptop with 8 GB of RAM
+# This takes ~30 seconds on a laptop with 8 GB of RAM
 em = wp.DotPlotMatrix(e1s, e2s, 20, verbose=True)

 # Visualize the matrix using matplotlib's spy() function
-# This takes < 1 second on a laptop with 8 GB of RAM
+# This takes ~1 second on a laptop with 8 GB of RAM
 fig, ax = pyplot.subplots()
 wp.viz_spy(em, markersize=0.01, title="Comparison of two $E. coli$ genomes ($k$ = 20)", ax=ax)
 ax.set_xlabel(f"$E. coli$ K-12 substr.
 MG1655 ({len(e1s)/1e6:.2f} Mbp) \u2192")